bareos/bareos/manuals/en/developers/mempool.md

 where buffer is the memory buffer returned when the memory was acquired.
-If the memory was originally allocated as type PM\_NOPOOL, it will be released to the system, otherwise, it will be placed on the appropriate Bacula memory pool free chain to be used in a subsequent call for memory from that pool.
+If the memory was originally allocated as type PM\_NOPOOL, it will be released to the system, otherwise, it will be placed on the appropriate Bareos memory pool free chain to be used in a subsequent call for memory from that pool.

 ##### Determining the Memory Size: {#determining-the-memory-size .unnumbered}